leonid-shevtsov/perplexport/README.md

 1. Log in to your Perplexity account (Only login with email is currently supported)
 2. You will need to provide the login code sent to your email
 3. Navigate to your conversation library
-4. Export each conversation as a markdown file
+4. Store every conversation's data in JSON
+5. Render conversation into Markdown
-5. Save the files in the specified output directory (defaults to `./conversations`)
+6. Save the files in the specified output directory (defaults to `./conversations`)

 ---